benja0x40/Barbouille/README.md

 Barbouille
 ================================================================================

-My collection of plotting and coloring functions, home cooked with the base R graphics library.
+My collection of plotting and color mapping functions, home cooked with the base R graphics library.

 ### Main features